 - Distractions, such as cell phones/texting and too many teen passengers

 - Low seat belt use

 - Alcohol use

-Most teens are unaware of the driving restrictions imposed on them by the Graduated Driver Licensing (GDL) laws.
+Most teens and parents are unaware of the driving restrictions imposed on them by the Graduated Driver Licensing (GDL) laws.

 Serious crashes are more frequent for teens learning through parent-taught driver education.